Things to see and do - Le Mont-Dore

 Mont Dore, one of France's oldest winter sports resorts, lies in a magificent location in a mountain circus dominated by the Massif and Puy de Sancy.
 The culminating point of central France, the Puy de Sancy is a magical area in winter and summer alike.
 Sancy can be explored via the valley of Chaudefour, worn into the granite and lava by Quaternary glaciers.
 Last but not least, the absolutely circular Lake Pavin is a perfect example of a crater lake.Customise this route and add it to My travel book

-The elevated slopes and summits of this valley in the Massif du Sancy are eaten into by ravines (either bare or dotted with rocks) and have been eroded and sculpted into myriad strange shapes.
-With its numerous peat bogs and rare flora and fauna, this site is of genuine scientific interest.
-Geology enthusiasts will discover interesting samples of volcanic rocks, while mountaineers are spoilt for choice here.
+The steep slopes and summits of this valley in the Sancy mountain range are gashed by barren ravines or bristling with rocks which have been laid bare and carved into strange shapes by erosion.
+The area as a whole is of major scientific interest, with numerous peat bogs and rare flora and fauna.
+Geology enthusiasts will discover interesting examples of volcanic rock, and mountaineers will be spoilt for choice.

 Legend has it that the old town of Besse was swallowed up by Lake Pavin as a divine punishment and it was said that throwing a stone into it would unleash terrible storms.
 However, the view over the glittering waters from the Fraux parking area is far from forbidding.
 The lake lies in a volcanic crater surrounded by forest, and its waters are populated by char and trout, some of which of amazing size.
 Ideal for boating and fishing.